-State Representative Patrick Windhorst is a southern Illinois native and currently serving his second term in the Illinois House, representing the 118th District.
+State Representative Patrick Windhorst is a southern Illinois native and was elected to his third term in 2022, serving Illinois' 117th District.

 Presently, he serves on Appropriations – Human Services, Ethics and Elections, Judiciary – Civil, Judiciary – Criminal, Restorative Justice, and Sentencing, Penalties, and Criminal committees.
 Through these committee assignments, Patrick advocates for conservative principles to uphold the rule of law, protect Second Amendment rights, and strengthen the state’s ethics laws.

 Patrick Windhorst stands firm against Defund the Police efforts because he understands the value law enforcement plays in promoting and protecting public safety across our communities.
 In addition, he opposed liberals’ police reform legislation, which undermined law enforcement and made communities less safe.
 For his support of the police, Patrick received the Public Official of the Year award by the Illinois Association of Chiefs of Police.

 Before his election to the Illinois General Assembly, Patrick served as the Massac County State’s Attorney.
 He prioritized efforts to protect the community by putting violent criminals and drug dealers behind bars.